Curriculum

 AP English Literature and Composition is an introductory college-level literary analysis course.
 Students cultivate their understanding of literature through reading and analyzing texts as they explore concepts like character, setting, structure, perspective, figurative language, and literary analysis in the context of literary works.
 Students are expected to support any interpretation of a text with specific, relevant evidence that can stand up to scrutiny while also demonstrating the flexibility needed to adjust an interpretation based on new evidence.
 The course prepares students to successfully complete the AP Literature exam in May and gives students the opportunity to study literature, poetry, and drama at a collegiate level.
 Students enrolled in AP English are required to take the AP exam in May.

-Drama 1: English Elective Credit
+Creative Writing: English Elective Credit

-Drama 1 covers the basic principles of designing for the stage, a survey of the history of drama through the lens of dramaturgy, various analytical exposures to basic types of drama, and a working knowledge of the principles of stage production and design.
+This course covers the basic principles of designing for the stage, a survey of the history of drama through the lens of dramaturgy, various analytical exposures to basic types of drama, and a working knowledge of the principles of stage production and design.
 Drama I (English focus) is designed to give a student an analytical overview of the many aspects of the theater and staged production.

 Areas of Study: Design, Analysis, Dramaturgy, Public Speaking, Philosophy, and Style.